Sudipta-Sen/SystemDesignMasterClass/FoundationalTopic-II/Session1.md

 1. Connection Pools:
     - API servers maintain two types of connection pools: one for read replicas and another for the master node.
 Depending on the query type (read/write), the appropriate pool is used.
 2. Database Proxy (RDS Proxy, ProxySQL):
     - If the database topology is elastic (i.e., dynamic scaling), API servers may not be aware of which nodes to connect to.
 In this case, a proxy server (like ProxySQL) manages all database connections and routes requests based on predefined rules.
+We can scale this proxy Horizontally, read about it.

     ![plot](Pictures/3.png)